avaoleh/avaoleh/README.md

 <!--About Me -->

-- 🔭 I work QA about 3 years
+- 🔭 I'm manual and automation Engineer
-- 🌱 I'm currently learning Python/Selenium/Pytest
+- 🌱 I work QA about 3 years
-- ⚡ Going to learn JavaScript/TS Playwright/Cypress
+- ⚡ I write autotests in Python, JS

 ---